 Sometimes, this guy will also be fixated on some other place, as well, and will try to recreate it on the world around him (so that, say, instead of going to Italy and trying to recreate the Roman times, they will try to recreate the Roman times in New York).

-The Evil Reactionary will usually try to portray himself as a Well-Intentioned Extremist
+The Evil Reactionary will usually think of himself as the good guy

 who's trying to prevent the decay of society.
 In reality, he's trying to bring back the past through any means possible